Did you ever wonder why isn’t my house selling?

-After pricing your home, the 2nd most critical piece of your home sale, is presenting quality, real estate photos of your home online.
+After pricing your home properly, the 2nd most critical piece of your home sale is presenting quality, real estate photos of your home online.
 Many agents, if they don’t have the ability to take quality real estate photos themselves, hire professional real estate photographers.
 That is what you will be competing with.

-If your agent is pulling out their cell phone at the listing appointment to photograph your home this could indicate their is trouble ahead.
+If your agent is pulling out their cell phone at the listing appointment to photograph your home this could indicate there is trouble ahead.

-The impression your homes photographs give the home buyer is critical to the successful sale of your home.
+The impression the photographs of your home give the home buyer is critical to the successful sale of your home.